 Technology is becoming a key tool in creating substantial positive change in the world.
 There is a huge range of groups and diversity of approaches, all playing their important part.
 Digital change makers play a key role in supporting these groups and approaches, helping them think and learn about systems thinking, utilising networks, facilitation and working with people to co-create and engage on a larger scale.

-I support community organisations and provide practical advice to enable them to strategically use these social and digital mediums for maximum campaign exposure and overall greater benefit.
-Im also assisting the creative community and arts practitioners to use social media in a positive way to manage their profile.
+This enables me to support community organisations and provide practical advice to enable them to strategically use these social and digital mediums for maximum campaign exposure for greater benefit.
+My focus is to assist the creative community and arts practitioners to use social media in a positive way to manage their profile.